naitik-patidar/ai-ml-learning-log/README.md

 A running log of everything I'm learning in AI and Machine Learning from Python basics to building real projects.

-I'm a self-taught learner documenting my journey through code, practice files, and mini projects.
+I'm a self taught learner documenting my journey through code, practice files, and mini projects.

 ## What's Inside